 Any employee of the Corporation or subsidiary may participate in the Employee Purchase Plan, except the following, who are ineligible to participate: (a) an employee who has been employed by the Corporation or subsidiary for less than three months as of the beginning of the Offering Period; (b) an employee whose customary employment is for less than five months in any calendar year; (c) an employee whose customary employment is 20 hours or less per week; and (d) an employee who, after exercising his or her rights to purchase stock under the Employee Purchase Plan, would own stock (including stock that may be acquired under any outstanding options) representing five percent or more of the total combined voting power of all classes of stock of the Corporation.
-An employee must be employed on the last day of the Purchase Period in order to acquire stock for that Purchase Period under the Employee Purchase Plan unless the employee has retired, died, become disabled, been laid off or is on an approved leave of absence.
+An employee must be employed on the last day of the Purchase Period in order to acquire stock for that Purchase Period under the Employee Purchase Period under the Employee has retired, died, become disabled, been laid off or is on an approved leave of absence.

 An eligible employee may become a participant in the Employee Purchase Plan by completing an election to participate in the Employee Purchase Plan authorizing the Corporation to have deductions made from pay on each pay day following enrollment in the Employee Purchase Plan.
 The deductions or contributions will be credited to the employee's account under the Employee Purchase Plan.
 An employee may not change his or her percentage of payroll deduction or contribution for any Purchase Period during an Offering Period, nor may an employee withdraw any contributed funds other than by terminating participation in the Employee Purchase Plan (as described below).
-A participating employee may terminate payroll deductions or contributions at any time may hold the Common Stock purchased under the Employee Purchase Plan in stock certificates in nominee names and may commingle shares held in its custody in a single account or stock certificate, without identification as to individual employees.
-An employee may, however, instruct the Agent to have all or part of such shares reissued in the employee's own name and have the stock certificate delivered to the employee.
+A participating employee may terminate payroll deductions or contributions at any time.